ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

   autocorrelations are applied, along with an optional simple flat amplitude threshold; then a second pass that covers Stokes-V and dynamic amplitude flagging, that integrate individual spectra.
+* There is an option to use the **AOFlagger** tool instead of **cflag** to do the flagging, with the ability to provide strategy files for each flagging task.
 * The bandpass solution is then determined with **cbpcalibrator** (:doc:`../calim/cbpcalibrator`), using all individual MSs and stored in a single CASA table.